Barkerprooks/update-webroot-util/README.md

 # Update Webroot Util -- U.W.U. -- (ᵕᴗ ᵕ⁎) v0.5
 ![version screenshot](/media/uwu.png)
-## A simple script to update small html projects
+## A simple Python script to update small web/html projects
 ### info: This script assumes that there are two directories
 - A project __DEV__ directory, (where the script will live)
 - An outward facing test web server __SRV__ directory set up